-In some situations, term deposits can be a safe and reliable way to grow wealth over a pre-determined period of time, as they are designed to guarantee a set interest earning on your deposit.
+In some situations, term deposits can be a safe and reliable way to grow wealth over a pre-determined period of time, as they are designed to guarantee you a set rate of interest earnings on your deposit.
 With a term deposit, the interest rate you receive is locked in at the time you make your deposit.

-On the other hand, they can be inflexible, as term deposits don’t always allow you to add extra funds and may require you to provide a period of notice if you wish to make a withdrawal, which can also attract an early withdrawal fee.
+On the other hand, term deposits can be inflexible, as they don’t always allow you to add extra funds.
+Your provider may also require you to give a period of notice if you wish to make a withdrawal, which can also attract an early withdrawal fee.

 Term deposit interest rates tend to vary a lot between providers and are subject to frequent changes.
 With movements in both directions possible, it can pay to consider shopping around, but where do you start?

-Luckily for would-be term deposit enthusiasts, Canstar collects information on term deposit rates from over 80 different institutions.
+Luckily for would-be term deposit investors, Canstar collects information on term deposit rates from over 60 different institutions.

-The following tables display term deposit products on Canstar’s database, available to consumers looking to invest $50,000, with interest paid annually.
+The following table displays one-year term deposit products on Canstar’s database, available to consumers looking to invest $10,000.
 The tables are sorted by advertised interest rate (highest to lowest), and then by provider name (alphabetically).
-For more information and to confirm whether a particular product will be suitable for you, check upfront with your provider and read the PDS to confirm the details of any particular product and whether it meets your needs before deciding to commit to it.
+To view products based on other terms and investment amounts you can compare term deposits with Canstar.
+Check upfront with your provider and read the PDS to confirm the details of any particular product and whether it meets your needs before deciding to commit to it.

-While important, a high interest rate isn’t the only thing to consider when looking for a term deposit.
-In researching our 2018 Term Deposit Award, Canstar evaluates term deposits based on the following elements:
+While important, a high interest rate isn’t the only factor to consider when looking for a term deposit.
+In researching our 2019 Term Deposit Award, Canstar evaluated term deposits based on price as well as features such as:

 - The ‘terms’ (length of the term deposit) available